Bucks beat Wizards 126-113 despite Antetokounmpo ejection

 LAKE BUENA VISTA, Fla.
+(AP) — Giannis Antetokounmpo was fed up with the pushing and shoving.

-(AP) — Brook Lopez scored 24 points and Milwaukee beat the Washington Wizards 126-113 on Tuesday night after Bucks star Giannis Antetokounmpo was ejected in the second quarter for headbutting Moritz Wagner.
+The normally mild-mannered Bucks star lost his cool Tuesday night and was ejected in the second quarter of Milwaukee’s 126-113 win over the Washington Wizards after he headbutted Moritz Wagner.

-Wagner took a charge from Antetokounmpo, who didn’t like the call in what had become a physical game early on.
+Wagner took a charge from Antetokounmpo, who didn’t like the call in what was a chippy game early on.

 During a break in the action with Milwaukee challenging the call, Antetokounmpo approached Wagner on the way to the bench and started jabbering at him before headbutting him and drawing the ejection.

+Wizards coach Scott Brooks said he has a lot of respect for Antetokounmpo as a player, but added there is “no place for that” in the league.

+“That was a very strange few seconds,” Brooks said.
+“Moe stepped in and took a charge.
+That is what you have to do.
+You have to drop off him and force him to shoot and if he drives step up and take a charge.
+A few seconds later, he took a headbutt.”

 Antetokounmpo, the reigning NBA MVP, finished with 12 points and nine rebounds.

-Sterling Brown scored 23 points and Frank Mason had 19 for the Bucks, which played their reserves extensively.

-Rui Hachimura led the Wizards with 20 points, and Ish Smith added 19.

-The game didn’t have any playoff implications.
-The Bucks have already clinched the top seed in the East, while the Wizards, who fell to 0-7 in the NBA bubble, have already been eliminated from playoff contention.

-Antetokounmpo’s headbutt could draw a punishment from the league and keep him out of the team’s final seeding game against the Grizzlies on Thursday.
+The headbutt could draw a punishment from the league and keep him out of the team’s final seeding game against the Grizzlies on Thursday.

+Frank Mason had 19 points for the Bucks, who played their reserves extensively.

+Brown said he isn’t worried about other teams now trying to lure Antetokounmpo into losing his temper when the playoffs begin as a strategy to get him out of the game.
+He said teammates will have to remind the big man to stay calm.

+“There’s always a target on your back when you are the MVP and the No. 1 seed,” Brown said.

+He said it might have been a carryover from February when the two battled it out in a game in the nation’s capitol.

+“Giannis brings the juice; Mo brings the juice,” Smith said.
+“They love their money so I don’t think either of them are going to throw their hands.
+A little rah-rah love back and forth.
+They are both guys that play hard and are edgy and sometimes your emotions run high. … I don’t think much of it.”

+Rui Hachimura led the Wizards with 20 points, and Smith added 19.

+“The Bucks have high IQ players and it was a learning experience for us,” Brooks said.

 TIP INS

-Bucks: Lopez looks to be in playoff shape, converting 9 of 11 shots from the field and all five of his 3-point attempts in 22 minutes.
+Bucks: Lopez looks to be in playoff shape, converting 9 of 11 shots from the field and all five of his 3-point attempts.

 Wizards: Were outrebounded 53-44.